 — James O’Keefe (@JamesOKeefeIII) February 27, 2019

-Included in the leaked presentation was a link to a video titled Why Social Justice Is Cancer: Identity Politics, Equality, & Marxism by Lauren Chen, host of Uncensored on BlazeTV and a YouTuber previously under the moniker Roaming Millennial, that was touted as an example of the troll behavior “red-pilling normies to convert them to their worldview.”
+Included in the leaked presentation was a link to a video titled Why Social Justice Is Cancer: Identity Politics, Equality, & Marxism by Lauren Chen, host of Uncensored on BlazeTV and a YouTuber previously going by the moniker Roaming Millennial.
+This was touted as an example of the troll behavior “red-pilling normies to convert them to their worldview.”

-Chen responded that “if you watch the video, it is the most egalitarian, individualistic argument against social justice you could think of.
-I’m essentially arguing social justice is toxic because it promotes tribalism over individuality and chips away at the concept of equality of opportunity,” and noted that she’s said much more inflammatory things on her channel making the video an odd choice.
+“if you watch the video, it is the most egalitarian, individualistic argument against social justice you could think of.
+I’m essentially arguing social justice is toxic because it promotes tribalism over individuality and chips away at the concept of equality of opportunity.”
+She noted that she’s said much more inflammatory things on her channel, making the video an odd choice.

-YouTuber and Vice Media journalist Tim Pool claims in a video over the report that the suppression of conservative voices created by Facebook, as well as banning of certain individuals from Patreon and PayPal, is creating an “alternative society” where fringe and extreme ideas can flourish noting the service Dissenter which allows people on Gab, the controversial free-speech social media site, to comment on posts across the internet even if comments are turned off.
-Pool believes that those platforms are “forcing people into an alternative digital society which will only result in their rhetoric becoming more extreme, and it will only continue to grow.”
+YouTuber and Vice Media journalist Tim Pool, claims in a video over the report that the suppression of conservative voices by Facebook, as well as banning of certain individuals from Patreon and PayPal, is creating an “alternative society” where fringe and extreme ideas can flourish.
+Noting the service Dissenter, which allows people on Gab (the controversial free-speech social media site) to comment on posts across the internet even if comments are turned off, Pool believes that platforms like Facebook are “forcing people into an alternative digital society which will only result in their rhetoric becoming more extreme, and it will only continue to grow.”

-“As long as there is a conflict in the values of Facebook as it relates to the first amendment and being a public town square.
-As long as that exists and as long as there are human beings in rooms which make determinations, there’s always going to be the types of abuses the insider talks about,” claims O’Keefe who then declares that more people need to stand up to big tech companies saying “we need you to come forward, we need you to wear a camera.”
+“As long as there is a conflict in the values of Facebook as it relates to the first amendment and being a public town square; as long as that exists and as long as there are human beings in rooms which make determinations, there’s always going to be the types of abuses the insider talks about,” claims O’Keefe.
+He then declared that more people need to stand up to big tech companies, saying, “we need you to come forward, we need you to wear a camera.”